2.9. Functions Operating on Vectors

 2.9.4.
 Sinc Revisited

-When we looked at the Example Control Constructs - sinc, we commented that it would be better to use vectors.
-Here it is with vectors.
-Notice the use of a logical vector.
+When we looked at the sinc function in Example Control Constructs—sinc, we commented that it would be better to use vectorized code.
+Notice how a logical vector is used in sinc2 to index row vector t.

 t = linspace(-4*pi,4*pi,101);